Little Athens is alive and well

 Stories from the Hellenic community in NYC

 Greeks have been inhabiting the alleys of Astoria, Queens, for decades.
 The first wave of immigrants dates back to the 1960s, but new generations have joined them in the last years, after the European sovereign debt crisis left their home-country on the hedge of bankruptcy.
 Blue and white striped flags and Orthodox icons hang from windows or on doors.
 Smells of Greek coffee, spinach pies and feta cheese reach the noses of passer-byes through the shops’ open windows.
-The presence of places such as Sokrates Sculpture Park, the Sacred Patriarchal Monastery of St. Irene Chrysovalantou or the Cathedral of St. Markella and of works of street art inspired by Greek art and mythology reveal why the Hellenic community of NYC feels just like home in this neighborhood.
+The presence of places such as Sokrates Sculpture Park, the Sacred Patriarchal Monastery of St. Irene Chrysovalantou and works of street art inspired by Greek art and mythology reveal why the Hellenic community of NYC feels just like home in this neighborhood.

 Recently, Astoria has started to display a greater ethnic heterogeneity.
 Latinos, Egyptians, Eastern Europeans and Chinese have moved in the area, opened shops, built churches, temples and mosques.
 Despite the latest arrivals, the area has not lost its Greek identity.
 People are still being greeted “Kalimera” [good morning] at every corner.
-Giulia Morpurgo has stumbled upon a series of characters and stories showing why Astoria truly deserves the title of “Little Athens”.
+Giulia Morpurgo has stumbled upon a series of characters demonstrating why Astoria truly deserves the title of “Little Athens”.